 Note: While in the classroom, cellular phones are to be turned off or set on silent mode.
 Turned Off during Tests or Quizzes.
 A ringing cell phone costs you 10 points of your total.
-In fairness, if mine rings during lecture or lab the class members present will gain 10 points.
 If you are on call, tell me before the class starts.